arturmpinho/Dusty-Lantern/testing.md

 ### Responsiveness
 #### Tested on:
 * Devices: Acer Spin, MacBook Pro, iPhone8, iPhone11, iPhone12 mini and iPad
-* Broweser: Google Chrome, Firefox, Opera and Safari
+* Browser: Google Chrome, Firefox, Opera and Safari

 #### Tested for:
 * Display of the various categories
-* DIsplay of the select box with sorting possibilities
+* Display of the select box with sorting possibilities
 * Display of the ongoing auctions

 #### Conclusion:
 The **category filters**, represented via FontAwesome icons and the category name, are displayed on large screens in a row, stacking in a nicely manner when moving to smaller screens, as intended.

-The sorting functionality is represented by a centered select box, below the categories filter that maintains the same format across devices.
+The sorting functionality is represented by a centred select box, below the categories filter that maintains the same format across devices.

 Regarding the auctions, these are, as well as in the homepage, nicely displayed in large screens in 4 columns, adjusting to 2 in tablets and into 1 full-width column in mobile devices, as planned.